The Best Identity Theft Protection Services

 Termed “ID Rehab for Previously-Existing Conditions,” the service carries fees in addition to the membership cost (it’s $80 per financial record error, $180 per civil court record error, and $280 per criminal court record error), but depending on the reach of your damage, it’s possible it could wind up being a bargain.
 If you discover the theft during your enrollment, restoration is covered under your standard membership agreement (the same as with our other three finalists).

 ID Watchdog’s Platinum plan is also cheaper than any of the other premium services we reviewed ($18/month or $194/year if you call customer service directly), and it has some of the most cost-effective family options: $27/month (or $291/year) for two adults, and $32/month (or $349/year) for two adults and up to five kids.
 (If you have more than five kids, ID Watchdog will work with you to determine a rate.)

 ID Watchdog earned “Best Overall” thanks to its one-of-a-kind rehab service for pre-existing events.
 But if you’re confident you’re not yet a victim, you might prefer IdentityForce’s UltraSecure+Credit, which combines every other feature in a slicker, more attractive site.

 IdentityForce will also monitor your bank account transactions and alert you to any withdrawals over a certain amount, something ID Watchdog doesn’t do.
 But, it means sharing your account numbers and isn’t necessary if your bank offers the same service (which most do).

-Despite the score confusion, IdentityForce’s monitoring and restoration promise matched those of our other top finalists (with the exception of ID Watchdog), and at $24/month (or $199.50 annually — which essentially gives you 2 free months), its UltraSecure+Credit package is one of the less expensive premium offerings on the market.
+The scope of IdentityForce’s monitoring and restoration promise matched those of our other top finalists (with the exception of ID Watchdog), and at $19.95/month (or $199.50 annually — which essentially gives you 2 free months), its UltraSecure+Credit package is one of the less expensive premium offerings on the market.
 Child protection is also affordable at $3/month per kid (or $28/year), although there’s no discount for parents: Each must purchase an adult membership.